-We have over 18 years experience creating and developing outstanding website projects, delivered on time and on budget.
+We have over two decades of experience creating and developing outstanding website projects, delivered on time and on budget.
 We have rescued many website projects that have started with a poor website brief.
 Most website projects go wrong due to a miss-match between a business's goals and the brief written.
 We come across the same issues over and over again, when an RFP or website brief doesn't cover the correct specifications needed to deliver a successful website development project.

 Nuances that you can miss add up to a disaster project.

 Writing a clear brief that a web professional can deliver on quickly and cost-effectively will improve the outcome of your life science or biotech website project.
 Writing an effective website brief can be challenging.